September Recap: Fort McMurray Fringe Fest, Words & Birds, and More

 Anyways, it’s crazy to think how much time has passed since I had the pleasure of joining Theatre; Just Because for their Fort McMurray Fringe Fest on September 6th as a market vendor!

-The day couldn’t have been better.
-It was perfect weather, a good amount of traffic came through, and there was the bonus of live performances I could enjoy right from my booth.
-This was fantastic second market experience for me, selling several prints, stickers, and even a few more of my upcycled tees!!
-I even had some self-proclaimed “fangirling” happening which is honestly blows my mind and I can’t even describe how grateful I am.
-Thank you to everyone who has stopped by my booths so far this summer, saw my art in the gallery, and paid me a compliment.
-Nothing beats seeing/hearing that people connect with the work you’ve poured so much energy into and put it into the world.
-Just wow, even if it’s just one person.
+I know I said this last time, but the day couldn’t have been better.
+It was perfect weather, a good amount of traffic came through, and there was the bonus of live performances I could watch.
+This was fantastic second market experience for me, and I even had some self-proclaimed fangirling going on which is honestly blows my mind.
+Nothing beats hearing that people connect with the work you’ve poured so much energy into and put it into the world.
+Just wow.
+Even if it’s just one person.
 (It’s also nice when it’s more than one, then at least you know it isn’t a fluke.)

-This busy September (Month of the Artist - if you didn’t know), I also had the opportunity to be a part of the Words & Birds Project, hosted by Arts Council of Wood Buffalo, where each artist was provided a wooden square panel this past Spring to take home and create an artwork depicting a local bird of their choice.
+I also recently had the opportunity to be a part of the Words & Birds Project, hosted by Arts Council of Wood Buffalo, where each artist was provided a wooden square panel this past Spring to take home and create an artwork using any visual medium to depict a local bird of their choice.
 Naturally, I chose the Red-breasted nuthatch, based purely on the name.
-I created my bird out of scraps of pages from an aerial view photo book (a BIRDSEYE view, if you will, because I thought it was clever) as well as paint (acrylic and watercolour), thrifted doodads and materials, and a branch I picked up on a walk.
+I created my bird out of scraps of pages from an aerial view photography book (a BIRDSEYE view, if you will) as well as paint, thrifted doodads and materials, and a branch I picked up on a walk.
 It was super cool to be a part of a project that had specific parameters, but loose enough to add your own creativity and style.

 This project also included poetry from local writers and I submitted a poem called “Fight or Flight'“ which has become one of my favourite poems I’ve written so far.
 We all gathered for a VIP event at Acden on September 4th, where all panels and poems were in one place for viewing and bidding.

-The evening also featured amazing meatballs (seriously), tiny adorable forks (I took 4 of them), and some really great live poetry and music.
+The evening also featured incredible meatballs, ADORABLE tiny adorable forks (I took 4 of them), and some really great live poetry and music.

 Since then, I’ve had some space to reflect on the summer, think about the work I’ve created, and plan for what’s ahead.
 I’m excited to share that my next stop will be the Winter Maker’s Market, hosted by Arts Council of Wood Buffalo at Keyano Theatre on November 30th, 11am to 4pm.
 Hope to see you there!